I. POLICY STATEMENT

 shall use the student interview, Request for Accommodations form, documentation and course requirements to make appropriate accommodation determinations.

-shall be responsible for self-identifying to the DSO.
+shall be responsible for self-identifying to the Office of Accessibility Services.

-shall turn in an Application for Disability Services.
+shall turn in an Application for Accessibility Services.

 shall provide appropriate documentation to support the need for accommodations.

-shall meet with the DSO either in person, on-line or on the phone each semester to set up accommodations.
+shall meet with the Office of Accessibility Services either in person, on-line or on the phone each semester to set up accommodations.

 shall communicate with his/her instructor(s) regarding his/her disability and the accommodations needed to provide equal access to the course.

 shall return a signed copy of the Letter of Accommodation to the Office of Accessibility Services.

-shall provide classroom approved accommodations for students with disabilities with support from the DSO.
+shall provide classroom approved accommodations for students with disabilities with support from the Office of Accessibility Services.

-shall supply required tests, handouts, notes to the DSO so they can be formatted for student use.
+shall supply required tests, handouts, notes to the Office of Accessibility Services so they can be formatted for student use.

 shall self-identify to the Human Resources Office.